endlessm/eos-image-builder/README.md

 migrate content from the root into this filesystem.
 The filesystem is a fixed size (currenlty 8 GB), so hooks are required to ignore failures due to insufficient space and revert to the original layout.

+After image files are created, customization hooks under `publish-image` are run, *once for each personality*.
+These hooks should publish that personality's image files to the remote image server.

 publish customization
 ---------------------